BJConway/thm_writeups/challenges/overpass.md

     }
 }
 ```
 The function extracts the values from the input elements, POSTs them to `/api/login`, and handles the response : if the response is the string 'Incorrect credentials', the login fails, else a cookie `SessionToken` is set with the response content.
-Having already seen the group's approach to encryption, we might want to gamble here that the server only checks for the existence of the `SessionToken` cookie rather than it's value.
+Having already seen the group's approach to encryption, we might want to gamble here that the server only checks for the existence of the `SessionToken` cookie rather than its value.
 To test this, we can curl the `/admin/` route using `--cookie` to set the `SessionToken` cookie to an arbitrary value :

 ```console
 ┌──(kali㉿kali)-[~]